DanTheMan9889/VanDan-Visions/salva-privacy-policy.md

 This Privacy Policy (the "Policy") describes how Salva mobile application (the "App") developed and operated by VanDan Visions (the "Developer") collects, uses, and shares your personal information.

-## Personal Information
+## User Data and Personal Information

-The Developer does not collect, save, retain, store or share any of your personal information.
-You have the option to authenticate with Google for the purpose of saving your user generated content to Google Drive.
-The information you provide them, as well as the content, is subject to their Privacy Policy and Terms of Use.
+The Developer does not collect, save, retain, store or share any of your user data or personal information.
+You have the option to authenticate with Google to back up your user data to Google Drive, for the purpose of restoring it in cases of data loss or corruption.
+The information you provide them, as well as the data, is subject to their Privacy Policy and Terms of Use.

 ## Contact Information